-Where a unit of accommodation is let to three or more students who are sharing communal areas such as a kitchen, the following will be required as a minimum:

-- Interlinked, mains wired smoke detectors in all habitable rooms (e.g all bedrooms, lounges, dining rooms): - An interlinked, mains wired heat sensor, a fire blanket and a 2 kg extinguisher in the kitchen; - Interlinked, mains wired smoke detectors at the top and bottom of the staircase; - Locks, on final exit doors and bedroom doors, must be able to be opened from the inside of the room without the use of a key; - As a landlord, you must also carry out your own risk assessment to ensure the provision is adequate.
+Where a unit of accommodation is let to three or more students who are sharing communal areas such as a kitchen, the following will be required as a minimum: interlinked, mains wired smoke detectors in all habitable rooms; an interlinked, mains wired heat sensor, a fire blanket and a 2 kg dry powder extinguisher in the kitchen; interlinked, mains wired smoke detectors at the top and bottom of the staircase; locks, on final exit doors and bedroom doors, must be able to be opened from the inside of the room without the use of a key, and as a landlord, you must also carry out your own risk assessment to ensure the provision is adequate.

-Where the staircase descends into a room you are advised to contact Housing Standards at Preston City Council for further information and advice, as this layout is not acceptable in an HMO.
+Where the whole of the ground floor of a one/two bedroom property is completely open plan or where the staircase descends into a room you are advised to contact Housing Standards at Preston City Council for further information and advice.

-A summary of the standards of the requirements can be found on pages 15 - 20.
+A summary of the standards of amenity can be found on pages 13 - 17.
 It is not a complete statement of all the Regulations and Standards.
-Further details and advice can be obtained from Housing Services at Preston City Council on 01772 906907.
-You can also read the relevant documents at: https://preston.gov.uk/article/920/Landlords-information-pack
+Further details and advice can be obtained from Strategic Housing Services at Preston City Council on 01772 906907